stvnxsmth/stvnwiki2/_notes/China's Oppression of the Uighers.md

 # What’s Happening in Xinjiang?

-Two [unprecedented](https://www.nytimes.com/interactive/2019/11/16/world/asia/china-xinjiang-documents.html) [leaks](https://www.icij.org/investigations/china-cables/exposed-chinas-operating-manuals-for-mass-internment-and-arrest-by-algorithm/) out of [[🇨🇳 China]] in the past week have pulled back the curtain on the country’s use of surveillance technology and detention centres to suppress its Uyghur muslim minority.
+Two [unprecedented](https://www.nytimes.com/interactive/2019/11/16/world/asia/china-xinjiang-documents.html) [leaks](https://www.icij.org/investigations/china-cables/exposed-chinas-operating-manuals-for-mass-internment-and-arrest-by-algorithm/) out of China in the past week have pulled back the curtain on the country’s use of surveillance technology and detention centres to suppress its Uyghur muslim minority.
 This follows  [detailed satellite imagery](https://www.washingtonpost.com/opinions/2019/11/03/china-every-day-is-kristallnacht/?arc404=true)  reported earlier in November showing the destruction sown by the regime s it pursues what can only be called a policy of ethnic cleansing.
 This includes:

 Systematic detention of over a million people.